 The pioneer and the administration

 The Guardian very kindly used to give me the minutes of various National Assemblies to read; I can remember a day when I rushed to him, very indignant over something I had read, and said: “They cannot do that!
-I am going to write them!”
+I am going to write [to] them!”
 Shoghi Effendi calmly informed me that I could not interfere at all, the American National Assembly was no longer my National Assembly, I was now living in another country entirely outside its jurisdiction.
 This information came as a surprise because I had not really registered the fact that, of course, having moved out of my native land, I was no longer concerned with that National Assembly or it with me!
 Wherever a pioneer, or even a travelling teacher goes, he is under the jurisdiction of the Bahá’í body responsible for that country; he owes it as much love, help, obedience and moral support as he is capable of summoning up.

 The pioneer cannot have it both ways; often a pioneer is elected to the Local or National Assembly; no use for him to say of his fellow members “these people”.
 From now on it has to be “we”.
 This identification, for all of us, is extremely hard to make as I well know from personal experience.
 It is just one more thing the individual has to pray about and work on in his own character, and it is extremely important for him to do so, because at all times the characters of human beings are in motion, so to speak; either one is getting better or worse, nearer or farther, gentler or harsher, more